-Storage charges when electricity is abundant, which tends to be when solar and wind power are produced emissions energy with cleaner energy.
+Storage charges when electricity is abundant, which tends to be when solar and wind power are produced

 Electricity storage brings more wind and solar energy into more hours of the day, while renewables firming output spans supply gaps and then steps back when renewable energy is plentiful.
 Investments in these assets also support energy system reliability and security as renewables continue to increase.